trentonstrong/lacbc_minutes/2014_02_19_full_board_meeting.md

 - April: Support for Lourdes's recommendation.

 - Herbie: Express view that LACBC has historically been a "big tent" organization, and should continue to operate as such.
-Suggestion to frame policy conversation as "ways and means"
+Suggestion to frame policy conversation as "ways and means".

 - Greg: Volunteered to join policy committee.